Main Navigation beebs

 Conclusion

 It's not just the years, nor the mileage.
-That might be where you start narrowing down your used car shopping journey, but they shouldn't be the end.
+That might be where you start narrowing down your used car search, but it shouldn't be the end.
 Looking at a vehicle history report and then getting it inspected by a qualified mechanic are important steps that can't be replaced by a quick look at the odometer.

 We hope you found this information helpful.
 This content is intended to inform and is not meant to indicate that a particular vehicle is currently available or recommended for you.